 Part of the Hilton Oak Brook Hills Resort, Willow Crest offers a beautiful and challenging golf course, upscale restaurant, and stocked pro shop to make your round of golf a great experience.

-A north shore classic originally built in 1922, Wilmette is well-maintained and has a nice practice facility.
-The layout makes the 6,363 yard track play longer than it is.
+This north shore classic opened a century ago in 1923.
+Wilmette is well-maintained and has a nice practice facility.
+The par-70 layout makes the 6,363 yard track feel longer than it is.